Sleep update

 Next week I take the CPAP machine to the technician so she can read the results.
 It uses changes in air pressure and resistance to record a number of statistics.
-The week after, I have an appointment with my sleep doctor to discuss the CPAP stats and anything else I’d like to talk about.
+The week after, I have an appointment with my sleep doctor to discuss the CPAP stats and anything else I’d like to talk about, I am also going to see if I can start using the maternity pillow at night.
 It will be interesting to see how the machine’s log matches with the log that I started keeping when I began using the CPAP.
 The only complaint I have now is that my mouth is very dry when I wake but I doubt anything can be done about that.

 Actually, there is something you can do about the dry mouth.
 Steve has a humidifier attachment on his machine — you’ll be breathing moist air.
 Ask you sleep doc about that.